Donner Lake: Recreation

 Donner Memorial State Park wraps around the East and part of the South shore of the Lake, encompassing Scallenberger Ridge to the south.
 Summer activities include: camping, picnicking, boating, fishing, water-skiing, wind-surfing, hiking, and mountain biking.
 Winter activities include cross-country skiing and snowshoeing.
 The Park features the Pioneer Monument - welcoming visitors year round - which was built to commemorate the Donner Party traveling to California from the east in the mid-19th century.
 The statue itself is positioned 23 ft high, which is said to be the depth snow reached during the winter of 1846 when the Donner Party failed to make it over the pass.

 The North shore of the Lake hosts 1.5 mi of public docks for both swimmers and boaters.
-Every year the town of Truckee hosts the Donner Lake Triathlon which consists of the Sprint Triathlon: .25 mi swim, 6 mi bike, 2 mi run and the International Triathlon: 1.5 km, 40 km, 6.5 mi run.
+The Donner Lake Triathlon is held every year, which consists of the Sprint Triathlon: .25 mi swim, 6 mi bike, 2 mi run and the International Triathlon: 1.5 km, 40 km, 6.5 mi run.